 What did we use:

 Major part of our days went with Superbottoms cover diapers (we barely used 2 covers and 5 soakers a day).
-Sometimes pockets too.
 Superbottoms Plus worked great for the night.
 The best part was that we were in a village for 4 days and we got great sunlight.
-It was too hot during the day and the diapers dried in less than four hours and I realised I carried way too much.
+It was too hot during the day and the diapers dried in less than four hours and I realized, I carried way too much.
 We didn’t need too many diapers because I wasn’t sure of the climate and the place we will be staying, so didn’t wanted to risk it.
 It was totally worth it because the next four days, we stayed beach side and that’s when we needed so much stash.
 The diapers took more than half a day to dry here.
 Moreover, Glen had loose motion throughout our journey from day 1.
 We used reusable liners most of the times.
-When we were visiting places, disposable diapers were of great help.
+When we were visiting places, disposable liners were of great help.